Statistical Emulations of Human Operational Motions in Industrial Environments: Summary Conclusion

 This paper develops an end-to-end pipeline to represent (sensor-captured) human operation motion data and provide a statistical tool to simulate realistic motions.
 A bijective mapping is used to flatten motion sequences into multivariate functions, followed by a sequential PCA to transform functions into a set of Euclidean coefficients.
 Then, it imposes statistical models on the coefficients and generates new sequences.
-We conduct numerous experiments to evaluate different combinations of the flattening and modeling ideas.
+We conduct extensive experiments to evaluate different flattening and modeling ideas.
 We evaluate simulated sequences using several evaluation metrics, including a novel quantization metric.
-For our datasets, both {\it integrated single-hop transported vector field} (IS-TVF) and {\it single inverse exponential map} (SIEM) successfully preserve the main features and simulate realistic motion sequences.
-In particular, the SIEM representation with sequential PCA and Gaussian model performs the best.
+For our datasets, both {\it integrated single-hop transported vector field} (IS-TVF) and {\it single inverse exponential map} (SIEM) successfully preserve salient features and simulate realistic sequences.
+In particular, the SIEM representation with sequential PCA and a Gaussian model yields the top overall average rank of $1.67$.
+See the Supplementary Material Sec.~S4.3 for details.

+We return to scientific questions posed in Section 2.
+For capturing the essential statistical structure of long human skeletal motion sequences from limited observations, this paper successfully develops a pipeline for doing so.
+In situations where only limited motion data are available, the paper demonstrates that analytically tractable, geometry-based statistical models provide more reliable and interpretable emulators than deep-learning frameworks.
+It also provides viable low-dimensional representations that can represent variability in human motion.
+Finally, it successfully compares summaries of dynamical features, such as jerk and acceleration, in simulated sequences with that of real sequences.

 This framework can provide useful tools: (1) for planning and optimizing human efforts, (2) for a generative model on human shapes in general.
 Future directions include incorporating certain physical restrictions and utilizing weighting factors for different body parts to improve the simulations further.